Code Clone Detection via an AlphaFold-Inspired Framework: DISCUSSION

 First, our comparative analysis faces limitations in including certain baseline methods due to insufficient implementation details in original publications.
 For example, CC2Vec~\cite{dou2024cc2vec}, a token-based approach, could not be accurately replicated because the training methodology for token type weights is not explicitly described in the available literature.
 Similarly, DeepSim~\cite{zhao2018deepsim}, a graph-based method, lacks comprehensive details about its feature matrix transformation process, which hinders our ability to implement it faithfully.
 These information gaps prevent us from incorporating these potentially relevant methods as baselines in our experimental setup in a consistent way, which may affect the comprehensiveness of our comparative evaluation.

 Second, our evaluation of AlphaCC relies predominantly on three widely recognized datasets: GCJ, BigCloneBench, and OJClone.
 Although these datasets represent standard benchmarks in code clone detection research, they may not fully capture the diverse spectrum of code instances encountered in real-world software development environments.
 The characteristics of these datasets might introduce biases that influence performance metrics.
-Furthermore, to be more specific, although AlphaCC is designed as a language-agnostic framework operating on tokenized source code, these benchmark datasets only contain limited programming language types.
-In future work, we plan to extend the evaluation to a broader spectrum of programming languages to fully validate AlphaCC's multi-language applicability claims.
+Furthermore, these benchmark datasets only contain limited programming language types, as additional datasets are not currently available.
+We hope that more benchmarks covering other languages will appear in the future, and we will extend our evaluation accordingly.